 Classical dances of India are world famous.
-The dancers usually perform dance based on a theme with expressions of their face and eyes.
+The dancers usually perform a dance based on a theme with expressions of their face and eyes.
 Some of the important classical dances are Bharatanatyam of Tamil Nadu, Kuchipudi of Andhra Pradesh, Kathak of north India, Odissi dance of Odissa and Mohiniattam of Kerala.

 Considered as the mother of all classical dances in India, Bharatanatyam is the oldest form of classical dances that originated in Tamil Nadu.
 It is mostly a solo dance performed by women/ men for a story based on Gods or Ramayana or Mahabharata.

 Mohiniattam is one of the most elegant classical dances of India that originated from Kerala.
 The other famous classical dance of Kerala is Kathakali.
 The word mohiniattam is derived from the word Mohini which means female avatar of lord Vishnu.
-Mohiniattam is solo dance performed by women in most seductive and graceful way after extensive training.
+Mohiniattam is a solo dance performed by women in the most seductive and graceful way after extensive training.

-Kuchipudi is the classical dance drama form that originated from a village called as Kuchelapuram in Krishna district of Andhra Pradesh.
+Kuchipudi is the classical dance drama form that originated from a village called Kuchelapuram in Krishna district of Andhra Pradesh.
 This dance drama includes rigorous movement of hand and foot and hence can be said as a perfect balance of Nritta (pure dance), Nrittya (dance with emotions) and Natya (drama).